postsharp/Metalama.Samples/examples/builder/builder-1/README.md

 We are about to author complex aspects that introduce members with relationships to each other.
 Before diving in, a bit of planning and infrastructure is necessary.

-It's good practice to keep the T# template logic simple and do the hard work in the `BuildAspect` method.
+It's good practice to keep the T# template logic simple and do the hard work in the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method.
 The question is how to pass data from `BuildAspect` to T# templates.
 As explained in <xref:sharing-state-with-advice>, a convenient approach is to use tags.
 Since we will have many tags, it's even more convenient to use strongly-typed tags containing all the data that `BuildAspect` needs to pass to templates.
 This is the purpose of the `Tags` record.

 A critical member of the `Tags` record is a collection of `PropertyMapping` objects.
 The `PropertyMapping` class maps a source property to a `Builder` property, as well as to the corresponding parameter in different constructors.